Best Latte Cups and Mugs for the Home Barista

 Latte art cups are not as practical as the latte mugs.
 Firstly, they are wide, so it’s easier to spill the drinks.
 Secondly, you can get better insulation with narrower mugs, since there is less exposure to the air.

 After deciding between latte art and regular mugs, we can think about materials and size.
-And yes, size is not as strict as for cups, or espresso cups.
+And yes, size is not as strict as for , or espresso cups.
 Cappuccino and espresso are pretty standard.
 The Italians even have cup size and shape standards for them, based on intensive research.
 Since latte is not a standardized coffee drink, the volume can vary.

 A latte is typically served as an 8-ounce drink – 2 oz. espresso, and 6 oz. steamed milk.
 But it’s not uncommon to see latte lovers making larger lattes, including 12 oz. beverages, (Starbucks’ grande, and 20 oz. venti).